 Who can argue against the spectacular failures of leadership in large institutions?
 They range from the White House and Congress (whether in the hands of the Democrats or Republicans); to Wall Street and back around to Main Street; in the public, private and not-for-profit sectors (including religious institutions); around the world.

 It’s easy—perhaps too easy—to find reason for disappointment.
 And yet… there is also reason for optimism.

 It’s often said that these are among the worst of times for leadership… it’s also, arguably, the best of times.
 By various measures, there are many great leaders today—or, at the least, many individuals and teams making extraordinary contributions.

-This list is updated quarterly.
+This list is updated as events unfold.
 Please send your suggestions of other inspiring 21st century leaders.